"

 Provide Professional Development for Staff

 • Cultural Competency: Train staff on cultural competency and sensitivity.
+Hold regular workshops on anti-bias education, working with immigrant families or understanding intergenerational households.
+Include guest speakers from the community.

 Address Systemic Barriers

 • Policy Advocacy: Advocate for policies that support family engagement.
+For example, paid family leave, flexible work schedules and funding for interpreters.

 • Equity: Promote equity and access for all families.
+Regularly assess engagement efforts and act on gaps.

 Head Start has created a Parent, Family, and Community Engagement (PFCE) framework that can be used “in program-wide strategic planning, program design and management, continuous learning and improvement activities, as well as with governing bodies and parent groups” (Head Start, 2024, para.
 1).
 Through this framework, Head Start uses positive and goal-oriented relationships, in addition to equity, inclusiveness, and cultural and linguistic responsiveness.
 The framework considers program foundations (program leadership, professional development, continuous learning and quality improvement), program impact areas (program environment, family partnerships, teaching and learning, community partnerships, access, and continuity), family outcomes (family well-being, positive parent-child relationships, families as lifelong educators, families as learners, family engagement in transitions, family connections to peers and community, and families as advocates and leaders) and child outcomes (safe, healthy and well; learning and developing; engaged in positive relationships with family members, caregivers, and other children; ready for school; and successful in school and life).
+This comprehensive framework serves as a vital guide for programs to foster meaningful partnerships with families and communities, ultimately supporting children.

 Families are the most important people in a child’s life.
 They know their child’s unique qualities and needs better than anyone else.
 When families and early childhood educators work together, they can create a better learning environment for the child.
 Early childhood programs like Head Start involve families as partners.
 This means listening to their ideas, valuing their input, and working together to achieve common goals.
 By building strong relationships with families, programs can better support children’s development and help families thrive.
 It’s important for early childhood programs to be responsive to the needs and cultures of the families they serve.
 This includes involving community members and agencies to provide additional support and resources.
 By working together, everyone can contribute to the success of children and their families.
 In Table 6c below, you can explore strategies for welcoming children and families in the classroom.

-Table 6c: Strategies for Welcoming Children and Families
+Table 6c: Strategies for welcoming children and families.

 How to Welcome Children and Families to Your Classroom